GeorgeFreedomTech/Streamlit-Data-Analysis-and-Visualization/README.md

-# Streamlit Mission Control: Data Analysis & Visualization
+# Streamlit Data Control: Data Analysis & Visualization

 ### **By George Freedom**
 Go from raw telemetry to interactive dashboards.
 This comprehensive course (Lessons 0-4) will guide you through the complete data science stack - NumPy, Pandas, Matplotlib, and Streamlit - preparing you to process data and launch your own analytical web applications.